NaluKit/nalu/etc/wiki/17 SEO.md

       SeoDataProvider.get()
                      .setTwitterSite("http://www.gwtproject.org");
       SeoDataProvider.get()
-                     .setTwitterTitle("Twitter Tittle");
+                     .setTwitterTitle("Twitter Title");
 ```

 In case a routing is handled by more than one controller and the second controllers also tries to update the SEO data, Nalu will use the data the first controller has set!

-In case a controller wants to make sure that the value is used, call: ` SeoDataProvider.get().setTwitterTitle("Twitter Tittle", true);`-method.
+In case a controller wants to make sure that the value is used, call: ` SeoDataProvider.get().setTwitterTitle("Twitter Title", true);`-method.
 In this case the value will be set even there is already a value.

 After Nalu has updated the SEO tags, the data gets reset.